vin8921/practicing-git/git-basics.md

 - so , therefore u have to add 2 or more commits and then prompt : git reset --hard head~2 , then point it to main branch

 - then the head will attach to the main

+23. git

+there are 3 methods to reset a commit u made :

+1. git reset --hard, this method will delete the commit and put the head section to the previous main section
+2. git reset --soft, by this method it will delete the commited changes and bring it back to the staged changes section
+3. git reset , by this method it will delete the commited changes and bring it back to the changes section

+4. if you want to recover or revert a commit that u have deleted u can find it by the
+- first step : git reflog
+- second step : take the id of the commit u want to recover
+- third step : git --hard (enter the id);
+- when u are using this method make sure that your code stays in the local and not push to the GitHub

+5. git checkout head - this code will point out to the current directory u are

+6. git checkout head~0 - this code will point out to the current directory u are

+7. git checkout head~1 - head section will step down to the below directory from the current directory

+8. git revert (id) -

+9. git revert head3..head

+10. git revert --no-commit head~5

+11. git revert --continue =>